-- Suppose 0.5 < p, $q < \sqrt{(0.5)}$ .
-Then the probability of a collective inconsistency under propositionswise majority voting converges to 1 as n tends to infinity. - Suppose $p, q > \sqrt{(0.5)}$ .
+- Suppose $0.5 < p, q < \sqrt{(0.5)}$.
+Then the probability of a collective inconsistency under propositionswise majority voting converges to 1 as n tends to infinity. - Suppose $p, q > \sqrt{(0.5)}$.
 Then the probability of a collective inconsistency under propositionwise majority voting converges to 0 as n tends to infinity. - (b) Suppose that at least one of P and Q is true and p, q > 0.5.
 Then the probability of a collective inconsistency under propositionswise majority voting converges to 0 as n tends to infinity.

 The premise- and conclusion-based procedures of decision-making provide escape-routes from the disjunctive version of the doctrinal paradox too.
-Further, as in the conjunctive case, we can distinguish between reaching the correct decision for the right reasons and reaching it regardless of reasons.
-Table 10 shows the conditions under which the premiseand conclusion-based procedures reach the correct decision on R (given ( $R \leftrightarrow (P \lor Q)$ )) (i) regardless of reasons and (ii) for the right reasons, for different truth-values of P and Q.
+In analogy to proposition 3, proposition 6 can be interpreted as showing that the probability of a discrepancy between the two procedures (which occurs precisely when the paradox occurs) will converge to certainty (as the number of individuals increases) when both premises are false and individual competence is low (but better than random).
+Again, this motivates the question of which of the two procedures performs better from the perspective of truth-tracking.
+As in the conjunctive case, we can distinguish between reaching the correct decision for the right reasons and reaching it regardless of reasons.
+Table 10 shows the conditions under which the premise- and conclusion-based procedures reach the correct decision on R(given ($R \leftrightarrow (P \lor Q)$)) (i) regardless of reasons and (ii) for the right reasons, for different truth-values of P and Q.